 (j) Total greenhouse gas emissions in metric tons of CO2e;

-(k) Demonstration of ownership of nonpower attributes for nonemitting generation using attestations of ownership and transfer by properly authorized representatives of the generating facility, all intermediate owners of the nonemitting electric generation, and an appropriate company executive of the utility; the utility may not transfer ownership of the nonpower attributes after claiming them in any compliance report; and (l) Other information the Company agreed to or was ordered to report in the most recently approved CEIP.
+(k) Demonstration of ownership of nonpower attributes for nonemitting generation using attestations of ownership and transfer by properly authorized representatives of the generating facility, all intermediate owners of the nonemitting electric generation, and an appropriate company executive of the utility; the utility may not transfer ownership of the nonpower attributes after claiming them in any compliance report; and (l) Other information the Company agreed to or was ordered to report in the most recently approved CEIP or biennial CEIP update.

+(6) Data and contract reporting.
+Each utility must file its annual clean energy progress report based on an analysis that identifies and considers the source and characteristics of the electricity a utility claims to meet compliance obligations under WAC 480-100-610, including electricity that is purchased or sold.

+(a) The analysis and supporting data provided in the filing must include data in an hourly format for:

+(i) Total Washington retail sales.
+If AMI meters are not installed or not capable of producing hourly data, report total Washington monthly retail sales;

+(ii) Load data used for the calculation of the amount of a utility’s imbalance energy as calculated by the central market operator and agreed to by the utility for billing purposes;

+(iii) Generation from qualifying facilities as described in RCW 19.405.020(36)(a);

+(iv) Retail sales for customers participating in a voluntary renewable energy purchase program in alignment with RCW 19.405.020(36)(b);

+(v) Electricity production separately reported for all renewable and nonemitting generation owned by the utility, contracted by the utility, or controlled by the utility; and

+(vi) All electricity used to calculate the utility’s imbalance energy in a centralized energy imbalance market, aggregated into hourly amounts and listed by each generation source and any interchange amounts used in the calculation of the utilities imbalance energy.

+(b) The company must include in its filing the following documentation:

+(i) Each sale, purchase, and exchange agreement for which the source of the electricity was unspecified;

+(ii) Each agreement for bundled electricity sales from renewable or nonemitting generation;

+(iii) All purchase contracts longer than one month that source the electricity delivered from coal fueled generation;

+(iv) Beginning January 1, 2026, all existing or new purchase contracts longer than one month with documentation that none of the electricity delivered is sourced from coal fueled generation; and

+(v) Any data provided to the Northwest Power Pool’s resource adequacy program or its successor.

 WAC 480-100-655 Public participation in a clean energy implementation plan (CEIP).

-(1) Advisory Groups.
+(1) Advisory groups.
 The utility must demonstrate and document how it considered input from advisory group members in the development of its CEIP and biennial CEIP update.
 Examples of how the utility may incorporate advisory group input include: using modeling scenarios, sensitivities, and assumptions advisory group members proposed and using data and information supplied by advisory group members as inputs to plan development.
 As part of this process and consistent with WAC 480-100-655(1)(h), the utility must communicate to advisory group members about whether and how the utility used their input in its analysis and decision-making, including explanations for why the utility did not use an advisory group member’s input.

 (a) The utility must involve all advisory groups in the development of its CEIP and its biennial CEIP update, including the equity advisory group identified in 480-100-655(1)(b),